 All Scrum metrics that you implement in a project should answer specific questions so that you can understand what should be improved.

-#4 A metric should be used together with other metrics
+A metric should be used together with other metrics.

-#5 A metric should be easy to calculate and understand
+A metric should be easy to calculate and understand.

-In case you find it difficult to use a metric, then it most likely will not become useful in guiding daily activities, even if it provides great insights into your team’s work.
+If you find it difficult to use a metric, it most likely will not become useful in guiding daily activities, even if it provides great insights into your team’s work.

 What is Agile and Scrum?